hl7ch/ch-emed/input/pagecontent/index.md

 **Download**: You can download this implementation guide in [npm format](https://confluence.hl7.org/display/FHIR/NPM+Package+Specification) from [here](package.tgz).

+### Conformance Expectations

+#### Key Words
+The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this implementation guide are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

-### MustSupport
+#### MustSupport
 For all elements listed in the **minimum data set in the [IPAG report](https://www.e-health-suisse.ch/fileadmin/user_upload/Dokumente/2017/D/170607_Bericht_eMedikation_IPAG.pdf)** the corresponding FHIR elements 'mustSupport' flag have been set to `true`.
 'MustSupport' flags are currently only defined for the [Medication Card document](medication-card-document.html#fhir-document-bundle).

-#### Meaning of the Flag MustSupport for this Implementation Guide
+##### Meaning of the Flag MustSupport for this Implementation Guide
 The flag [mustSupport](https://www.hl7.org/fhir/profiling.html#mustsupport) follows the IHE use of **R2** as defined in [Appendix Z](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.10-profiling-conventions-for-constraints-on-fhir).
-It demands that the content creator **must support these elements if they are known**.
-If the sending application has data for the element, it is required to populate the element with a non-empty value.
-If the value is not known, the element may be omitted.
-A receiving application may ignore the information conveyed by the element.
-A receiving application shall not raise an error solely due to the presence or absence of the element.
+It demands that the content creator **'must support' these elements if they are known**.
+If the sending application has data for the element, it is REQUIRED to populate the element with a non-empty value.
+If the value is not known, the element MAY be omitted.
+A receiving application MAY ignore the information conveyed by the element.
+A receiving application SHALL NOT raise an error solely due to the presence or absence of the element.

-#### Implication of MustSupport to the Original Representation
+##### Implication of MustSupport to the Original Representation
-The original representation of the [Medication Card document](medication-card-document.html#fhir-document-bundle) and the [Medication Prescription document](medication-prescription-document.html#fhir-document-bundle) must be embedded as a PDF in PDF/A-1 or PDF/A-2 format.
-If elements of the minimum data set in the IPAG report are provided in the bundle, they are also required to be represented in the original representation (PDF).
+The original representation of the [Medication Card document](medication-card-document.html#fhir-document-bundle) and the [Medication Prescription document](medication-prescription-document.html#fhir-document-bundle) MUST be embedded as a PDF in PDF/A-1 or PDF/A-2 format.
+If elements of the minimum data set in the IPAG report are provided in the bundle, they are also REQUIRED to be represented in the original representation (PDF).
 Guidance on the readable representation of EPR documents with an example of handling the referencing from narrative to data can be found [here](https://fhir.ch/ig/ch-core/guidance.html#readable-representation-of-epr-documents).

 ### Collaboration
 This guide is the product of collaborative work undertaken with participants from: